elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 Packages configured successfully!
 ```

-With that completed, we can now add the `import` statements to the top of our
+With that completed, we can now add the `import` declarations to the top of our
 `Main.elm` file.
 Here's what the top of the file should look like:

 ```elm